varnerlab/CHEME-5660-Markets-Mayhem-Example-Notebooks/README.md

 #### Installing Jupyter
 The labs are provided as [Jupyter notebooks](https://jupyter.org); you can find the installation instruction for installing Jupyter [here](https://jupyter.org/install).
 For the labs, we use [Julia](https://julialang.org) as our Jupyter notebook kernel; this requires the installation of the [IJulia](https://github.com/JuliaLang/IJulia.jl) package.

-To install [IJulia](https://github.com/JuliaLang/IJulia.jl) from the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) by pressingb the `]` key to enter [pkg mode](https://pkgdocs.julialang.org/v1/repl/) and entering:
+To install [IJulia](https://github.com/JuliaLang/IJulia.jl) from the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) press the `]` key to enter [pkg mode](https://pkgdocs.julialang.org/v1/repl/) and the issue the command:

 ```
 add IJulia
 ```

+This will install the [IJulia](https://github.com/JuliaLang/IJulia.jl) package.
+If you already have Python/Jupyter installed on your machine, this process will also install a
+[kernel specification](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs)
-If you already have Python/Jupyter installed on your machine, this process will also install a [kernel specification](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs) that tells [Jupyter](https://jupyter.org) how to launch [Julia](https://julialang.org) so we can use it in the notebook.
+that tells [Jupyter](https://jupyter.org) how to launch [Julia](https://julialang.org) so we can use it in the notebook.
 You can then launch the [Jupyter notebook](https://jupyter.org) server the usual way by running `jupyter notebook` in the terminal.